EOCOnline/eoconline.github.io/README.md

 Contains basic configuration to get you a site with:

-- Sample posts.
-WRONG SITE!
+- Sample posts. connecting to proper respository???
 - Sample top navigation.Another newer edit...
 - Sample author sidebar with social links.
 - Sample footer links.